aninditadash/java_basics/README.md

 - __Character Type:__ char - is a single 16-bit Unicode character with the size of 2 bytes (16 bits).
 - __Boolean Type:__ boolean: Typically 1 byte (actual size can vary depending on JVM).
 Stores true or false.

-__Why Java has char size as 2 bytes:__ Unlike languages such as C/C++ that use the _ASCII character set_, Java uses the _Unicode character set to support internationalization_.
+__Why Java has char size as 2 bytes:__ Unlike languages such as C/C++ that use the _ASCII character set_ (7-bit code), Java uses the _Unicode character set to support internationalization_.
 Unicode requires more than 8 bits to represent a wide range of characters from different languages, including Latin, Greek, Cyrillic, Chinese, Arabic, etc. As a result, Java uses 2 bytes to store a char, ensuring it can represent any Unicode character.

+Assigning a literal number that is outside of the valid range for a variable will throw an error.

+### **Non-Primitive (Reference) Data Types**

+### **Overflow and Underflow in Java**